apache/dubbo-go-pixiu/docs/user/config.md

 #### cluster

-the cluster represents the same service instance cluster which specify upstream server info
+The `cluster` represents the same service instance cluster which specify upstream server info.

 ```
 clusters: